kingzamzon/docs/docs/sdk/authentication/session-sigs/siws-pkp-session-sigs.md

 For steps 1 - 3, we reuse the SIWS authentication logic from the [SIWS Authentication](../../authentication/authenticating-siws#parsing-and-re-building-the-siws-message) guide, so this guide will pick up from step 4.

-:::note
+:::info
-The full implementation of this Lit Action can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/master/siws-accs/browser/src/litActionSiws.ts).
+The full implementation of this Lit Action can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/master/siws-session-sigs/browser/src/litActionSessionSigs.ts).
 :::

 ### Checking if the Solana Public Key is Authorized